LOADING ...

 No how unpopular they were at school.

-Pike walked barefoot out the street,
+Pike walked out onto the street,

-along the sidewalk,
+Barefoot the sidewalk,

 Scooped up her shiny, platforms